arlobelshee/arlobelshee.github.io/README.md

-# InnovatingTeams
+# RawTemplate

-> Making the world a better place
+> Your tagline

 ## Getting Started

-See the main website at <https://github.com/InnovatingTeams/InnovatingTeams.github.io/>.
+See the main website at <https://github.com/Product/Product.github.io/>.

 ## Contributing